-I have a little toddler who is always ready to try new things when it comes to food but I was unsure if curry would be too spicy for her so I had a little dig around and found this wonderful Annabel Karmel recipe.
+If you have a little toddler who is ready to try new things when it comes to food but you are unsure if curry would be too spicy for them this wonderful Annabel Karmel recipe may be the answer.

 It’s really important to introduce children to lots of different foods and tastes while they are young and before they get too fussy.
 Not only will they enjoy a varied diet, but you’ll have an easier life as they will try all the things Mum and Dad are having so you only have to cook one meal for the family!